 Add your voice!
 Click below to answer.
 ThriftyFun is powered by your wisdom!

 hi, we too changed our eating habits..we kinda fell off the wagon but are climbing back on!
 Are you going to be using natural sweeteners?
 I use honey, molasses, xylitol and for canning stevia.
 My kids are younger but they did really well adjusting for the most part.
-I encourage you to explain why you are doing this and that it is not a diet but a lifestyle and you want your family to be healthy. then when they go somewhere, have a party etc break out the junk food.
-For the most part they didn't really like the junk after getting used to good stuff.
-Remember Rome wasn't built in a day so do this gradually.
-Blessings on you and your family!
-Hope this helps.
+I encourage you to explain why you are doing this and that it is not a diet but a lifestyle and you want your family to be healthy.

 I use this recipe to curb that "sugar" craving melt a small amount of choc. chips in microwave, add sliced banana